In 1976 I was 19 and working as a customs clearance clerk for a shipping company in the port.

 We still had several hours drive to home, so leaving the door off was not an option.

-It wasn’t perfect and it was very draughty, but we got home.
+It wasn’t perfect and it was very draughty and noisy, but we got home.

 I drove straight to the garage in my house and I fixed the door with two six inch nails, replacing whatever pins had corroded away in the hinges.